 Watch for updates published in the BlueCare Tennessee Provider Newsletter.
 BlueCare Tennessee will communicate the effective date as soon as it is known.

 In order to receive the enhanced rates retroactive to dates of service on and after January 1, 2013, we must receive your completed attestation form by July 15, 2013.
-For forms received after this date, payments will be adjusted retroactively only for dates of service on or after the date the form was received by BlueCare Tennessee.
+For forms received after this date, payments will be adjusted retroactively only for a date of service on or after the date the form was received by BlueCare Tennessee.
 Please note that if we receive incomplete forms, we will notify you; however, we cannot guarantee that you will be notified in time for you to return a completed form by the July 15, 2013 deadline.

 For retroactive processing, you will not have to resubmit eligible claims.
-Once the implementation date is established, BlueCare Tennessee will identify the eligible claims, based on the CPT codes noted in the regulations, and adjust payments to the greater of your contractual rates or the increased rate specified in the regulations and the CMS approved TennCare State Plan Amendment.
+Once the implementation date is established, BlueCare Tennessee will identify the eligible claims, based on the CPT® codes noted in the regulations, and adjust payments to the greater of your contractual rates or the increased rate specified in the regulations and the CMS approved TennCare State Plan Amendment.

 Continue to visit www.medicaid.gov for updated information, as well as this website.
 Please contact your Provider Network Manager if you have any additional questions.